pfandipfandautomat/switch-lan-play-raspi/README.md

 FULL DISCLAIMER: I have almost no coding experience, I taught myself all of this while trying to find a solution, so this comes with no gaurantee.

 After a lot of research and testing, I found that you must use v0.1.0 of the original switch-lan-play file in order for it to work on Raspberry Pi.
 Any newer version will not work.
-I have included my copy of that file in this repo.
+I have included my copy of that file in this git.

 I have updated config.ini to reflect current active lan-play servers, the original one was very out of date.
 You can obviously still edit it to your personal needs.

 I made some changes to the app code to replace the `ping` command with `nc` when looking up server activity.
-This runs much quicker and allows for checking specific ports for different IPs
+This runs much quicker and allows for checking specific ports for different IPs.

 ## Config